zzzprojects/EntityFramework-FAQ/docs2/pages/documentations/general/migration.md

 }
 ```

 We could now edit or add to this migration, but everything looks pretty good.
-Let’s use Update-Database to apply this migration to the database.
+Letï¿½s use Update-Database to apply this migration to the database.

 Run the `Update-Database` command in Package Manager Console.